- THE JOURNAL OF CRIMINAL LAW & CRIMINOLOGY Vol. 99, No. I

 - Nuremberg Code — United States Holocaust Memorial Museum (ushmm.org)

 - Significant Risk and Nonsignificant Risk Medical Device Studies

-Moreover, alternative sanctions not only lack the same expressive impact, but may also inadequately police criminal harm.
-This Article concludes that this implicit immunity is harmful to society and inconsistent with criminal law policy.
+The article concludes that this implicit immunity is harmful to society and inconsistent with criminal law policy.